What is PIP Coverage and How Does it Work?

 Call (702) 382-0000 for a free consultation

 A state might express its PIP threshold verbally or in a dollar amount for medical bills incurred by its insured person.
-A verbal threshold is expressed in the context of the severity of the injury, but courts are eroding verbal thresholds due to a history of abuse by some doctors and other health care providers.
+A verbal threshold is expressed in the context of the severity of the injury, but courts are eroding verbal thresholds due to a history of abuse by some doctors and other healthcare providers.

-How Does PIP Coverage Work?
+How Does PIP Work?

-What Does PIP Cover?
+What Does PIP cover?

-How broad of protection that PIP might cover depends on the requirements of the state that you live in.
-It almost always covers reasonable medical expenses in connection with a motor vehicle accident, and if your injuries are so severe that you can’t take care of your children, it’s possible to get reimbursed for a babysitter or other household expenses.
-It might cover lost earnings up to a limit along with a limited amount of funeral and burial expenses in the event of a wrongful death.
-You must seek treatment for your injuries and submit your claim for compensation within a specified time from the date of your accident.
+How broad of protection that PIP might cover depends on the requirements of the state you live in.
+It almost always covers reasonable medical expenses in connection with a motor vehicle accident.
+If your injuries are so severe that you can’t take care of your children, you can get reimbursed for a babysitter or other household expenses.

-Factors that Affect PIP Coverage
+Factors That Affect PIP Coverage

 • Whether it’s mandatory in your state